various images representing LTRC's focus areas

 • Documentation

-This certification qualifies inspectors to design mixes and perform QC/QA operations at an Asphalt Concrete Plant.
-Applicants must complete the Aggregate Tester and the Asphalt Concrete Plant Technician Authorizations as pre-requisites to becoming a Certified Asphalt Plant Inspector.
+This certification qualifies inspectors to design mixes and perform QC/QA operations at an ACM Plant.
+Applicants must complete the Aggregate Tester and the ACM Plant Technician Authorizations as pre-requisites to becoming a Certified Asphalt Plant Inspector.
 This certification is currently based on SuperPave Mix Design.
 Topics and tests include:

 • Specifications